This country is the 'most dangerous place in the world for children'

 The depth of the crisis is laid bare at the Bangui Paediatric Centre, a single-story building with 300 beds and a single ambulance.
 It's not uncommon for the facility to be so crowded with patients that as many as three sickly children are forced to share a single bed.

-“In the morning when we have the staff meeting and they tell us no baby died overnight, we thank God,” said the hospital’s head nurse, Anne Yadibert.
+"In the morning, when we have the staff meeting and they tell us no baby died overnight, we thank God," the hospital's head nurse, Anne Yadibert said.

-Down the hall from Vincent was a girl named Colette whose condition was even more dire.
+Down the hall from Vincent was a girl whose condition was even more dire.
 Colette, a 7-year-old orphan, weighed 28 pounds, roughly half that of a healthy person her age.

 She lay in her bed with bandages wrapped around her hands to prevent her from pulling out her feeding tube.
-It had been three weeks since she arrived at the hospital with her caretaker aunt; both of Colette’s parents were dead.
-“I was afraid she might not survive,” the nurse said.
+It had been three weeks since she arrived at the hospital with her caretaker aunt.
+"I was afraid she might not survive," the nurse said.

-“This is the most dangerous place in the world for children,” said Stern.
+"This is the most dangerous place in the world for children," Stern said.

-Young people in the Central African Republic also face threats that go beyond their access to food.
+Young people in the Central African Republic also face threats that go beyond the lack of access to food.

 In addition to mass displacement and widespread insecurity preventing many from attending school, children here face the prospect of being forced into a rebel militia.